xchapter7x/deploycloud/README.md

-	--token "the oauth token for your github account (uses GH_TOKEN Env var by default)" --cfuser "the cf username to use when logging in to the deployment target (uses CF_USER Env var by default)" --cfpass "the cf user's password to use when logging in to the deployment target (uses CF_PASS Env var by default)"
+	--token "the oauth token for your github account (uses GH_TOKEN Env var by default)" --cfuser "the cf username to use when logging in to the deployment target (uses CF_USER Env var by default)" --cfpass "the cf user's password to use when logging in to the deployment target (uses CF_PASS Env var by default)" --no-manifest "allows the user to not have the plugin auto append a `-f <manifest.yml>` to the given command
 ```

 **sample calls**